DrSkippy/vbmod_python/README.md

 notes
 -----
-* vbmod module
+* vbmod module is separate from demo, exmaples and plotting
+* separate matplotlib components from core module
 * simple ring example generator, modeling and visualization
 * demo scripts from original repo included
-* separate matplotlib components from core module
-* removed alternative optimized weave code from original (this code doesn't work in the original)
+* removed alternative optimized weave (c) code from original (this code doesn't work in the original)

 ORIGINAL README